blu3eee/rustycrab/README.md

 ## Contributing

-While this project is primarily for my learning and exploration, contributions, suggestions, and discussions are welcome!
+While this project is primarily for my learning and exploration, suggestions, and discussions are welcome!
 If you have insights or suggestions, feel free to open an issue or submit a pull request.

 ---